eabglobal/juniper/README.rst

     > pip install juniper

-To use juniper, you need to start by creating a manifest file.
-This file has all the information juniper needs to build a zip artifact.
+To use juniper, you need to create a manifest file.
+This file is the blueprint that juniper uses to build a zip artifact.

 .. code-block:: yaml

     functions:
       # Name the zip file you want juni to create
       router:
+        # The dependencies of the router function.
         requirements: ./src/requirements.txt.
-        # Include these packages in the artifact.
+        # Include this file in the generated zip artifact.
         include:
         - ./src/lambda_function.py